shipwright-io/community/ships/0043-multi-arch-image-builds.md

 #### Upgrade Strategy [if necessary]

-The new multiArch field in `Build` and `BuildRun` objects will be optional (fields within it will be required).
+The new `platforms` field in `Build` and `BuildRun` objects will be optional.
 Current builds should work as expected.

 ### Risks and Mitigations